THE STORY OF

 It is also the first time you hear Shep's speech impediment, first use

-of a bulldozer to bring in drugs (also used in "Double Deca"), and first
+of a bulldozer to bring in drugs (used several recordings since), and first

 commercial for Fred's drugs (uppers, downers, weeds, etc.).
 This